Himanshu-IT2005/Attendance-System/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these steps:
+Please follow these steps:-

 1. Fork the repository.
 2. Create a new branch: